-- 3.2.1 The steps to be taken for completing your registration before the start of every semester are as follows: - a.
-Meet the Director of Studies/Programme Manager to know which modules should be taken during the semester. - b.
-Pay the fees at the Finance Department using the fee collection devices. - c.
-Collect your Student ID card from the Registry Department. - d.
-Collect your timetable from the Director of Studies/Programme Manager or from the virtual campus/MyMajan App. - 3.2.2 At the beginning of each semester, you should meet your Director of Studies/ Programme Manager and academic advisor, who will approve your choice of modules, and can also provide guidance on other matters, which may affect your academic welfare. - 3.2.3 You may be registered as full-time or part-time, as appropriate, and when part-time classes are on offer.
+- 3.2.1 At the beginning of each semester, you should meet your Director of Studies/ Programme Manager and academic advisor, who will approve your choice of modules, and can also provide guidance on other matters, which may affect your academic welfare. - 3.2.2 You may be registered as full-time or part-time, as appropriate, and when parttime classes are on offer.
 If you are sponsored by an organisation, you must produce a letter from your sponsor, stating whether you are to be registered as a full-time or part-time student.
-You can register as a part-time student only if you are working. - 3.2.4 Full-time students normally register for four modules in each semester.
+You can register as a part-time student only if you are working.

+3.2.3 Full-time students normally register for four modules in each semester.
 Part-time students register for three modules in each semester.